sorcererlc/LiquidCrystal/README.md

 Original library by Francisco Malpartida can be found [here](https://bitbucket.org/fmalpartida/new-liquidcrystal "New LiquidCrystal")

-This version is updated for use with a Winstar OLED display like the WEH002004AWPP5N00000.
+This version is updated for use with a Winstar OLED like the WEH002004AWPP5N00000.

 ## Introduction ##